 Option Exercises and Stock Vested

-None of our named executive officers exercised stock options or had other equity awards vest in the year ended December 31, 2015.
+The following table shows information regarding RSUs that vested during the year ended December 31, 2016.
+None of our named executive officers exercised stock options or had other equity awards vest in the year ended December 31, 2016.